-What does project management tools do?
+What are project management tools for?

-At the most basic level, project management tools will help your organisation to manage projects from start to finish, and allow employees at different levels to quickly understand and complete their work on time.
+At the most basic level, project management tools will help your organization manage projects from start to finish, and allow employees at different levels to quickly understand and complete their work on time.
 In addition, it is aimed towards getting things done (GTD) faster so you spend quality time at work which adds more value for a work-life balance.

 Why do businesses tend to use project management tools?